 If individuals were promoted to a user from their profile page, they will be listed as users.
-Similarly, non-users are anyone who has not been promoted.
+Similarly, non-users are any entity that (likely a person) has not been promoted.

-An important note here is that this only applies to users who were promoted within a campaign, and not those whose user profiles were created from scratch.
+An important note here is that this only applies to users who were promoted within a campaign, and not those whose user profiles were created manually by an Admin user.

 Canvassed allows you to include or exclude people who meet certain canvassing criteria including all attempts, successful attempts only, and the type of canvassing (ex. home visit, text bank).
 Like Info and Connections, Canvassed allows you to filter by entities who have been canvassed within specific date ranges or target a past number of days of your choosing (ex. the past 30 days).